Home » Septic System Inspections

 Dear Phyllis,

-I am planning on selling my La Canada home in the next year or two.
-I have lived in my 70 year old home for 20 years and never had problems with my septic tank.
-I am located in the sewer district four and there are no foreseeable plans for me to connect to sewer.
-I am concerned because I have heard nightmare stories from my co-workers about problems discovered in septic system inspections.
+I plan to sell my La Canada home within the next year or two.
+I have lived in this 70-year-old home for 20 years and have never had any problems with my septic tank.
+My property sits in Sewer District 4, and no plans exist to connect it to the public sewer system.
+I worry about septic system inspections because I have heard nightmare stories from my coworkers about major problems that inspectors discover.
 Should I be worried?
+LCO

 Dear LCO,

 La Canada’s aging septic systems often have difficulty passing a septic inspection.
 To confuse matters even more, inspection results differ depending upon the inspector.
-Although some inspectors could give your system a satisfactory rating, when a septic inspector notes that the system is currently working, but because of its age or other issues may develop problems in the near future this will likely be an issue for the buyer.
+Although some inspectors could give your system a satisfactory rating, a septic inspector notes that the system is currently working but, because of its age or other issues may develop problems in the near future.
+This will likely be an issue for the buyer.
 Especially so because we don’t have a firm date for sewer connection for La Canada’s sewer districts 4, 5 or 6.

 Septic System Inspections